smaakage85/dockr/cran-comments.md

 This is a resubmission.

 I have fixed issues adressed by CRAN.
 I have
-- Removed redundant "R"s from title.
+- Changed examples for functions `write_lines_to_file()` and `print_file()` into
-- More unit tests added.
+executable examples.
-- Force user to choose directory for writing/saving files.
+- I have set the example for `prepare_docker_image()` to `dontrun`, because the function call takes more than five seconds to run.
+Please also note that the function is called succesfully in the tests (test-prepare_docker_image.R) with _exactly_ the same arguments.
-- The package now uses packageDescription() in stead of installed.packages() to look up versions of installed packages.
+- In comparison the function `install.packages()` from the `utils` package, that install packages, also only has an example, that is not run.
+So I really hope, that it is okay with you.

 ## R CMD check results
 0 errors | 0 warnings | 0 notes